boazf/SFT/README.md

 is used in order to transfer files between the SD card on the Arduino (called the server) and the PC where the SFT application is running (called the client).
 This application saves the need to extract the SD card from the Arduino, stick it in an SD card reader in the PC, transfter the files and then stick it back in the Arduino card reader.</br></br>
+The code is developed using Microsoft Visual Studio 2019.</br></br>
 The application works as a very simple command shell.
 The available commands are as follows:</br></br>
 **{ CONNECT | OPEN } IPAddress** - Connect to server with specified IP address.</br>
 **{ DISCONNECT | DISCO }** - Disconnect from server.</br>